Carry (investment)

-The carry of an asset is the return obtained from holding it (if positive), or the cost of holding it (if negative) (see also Cost of carry).
+The carry of an asset is the return obtained from holding it (if positive), or the cost of holding it (if negative) (see also cost of carry).
 For instance, commodities are usually negative carry assets, as they incur storage costs or may suffer from depreciation.
-(Imagine corn or wheat sitting in a silo somewhere, not being sold or eaten.)
 But in some circumstances, appropriately hedged commodities can be positive carry assets if the forward/futures market is willing to pay sufficient premium for future delivery.
-This can also refer to a trade with more than one leg, where you earn the spread between borrowing a low carry asset and lending a high carry one; such as gold during a financial crisis, due to its safe haven quality.
+An example of high carry asset is gold during a financial crisis, due to its safe haven quality.

-Carry trades are not usually arbitrages: pure arbitrages make money no matter what; carry trades make money only if nothing changes against the carry's favor.
+A carry trade is a trade in which profit is incurred from the spread between borrowing a low carry asset and lending a high carry one.
+Carry trades turn profit only if nothing changes against the carry's favor, and thus they are not necessarily arbitrages, which need to be risk-free.
+The term carry trade, without further modification, refers to currency carry trade, in which investors borrow low-yielding currencies and lend (invest in) high-yielding currencies.

-Interest rates carry trade/maturity transformation
+Interest rate carry trade

-For instance, the traditional revenue stream from commercial banks is to borrow cheap (at the low overnight rate, i.e., the rate at which they pay depositors) and lend expensive (at the long-term rate, which is usually higher than the short-term rate).
+An instance of carry trade is called maturity transformation, which is a carry trade using a difference in interest rates.
+This is commonly practised by commercial banks.
+Traditional revenue stream from commercial banks is to borrow cheap (at the low overnight rate, i.e., the rate at which they pay depositors) and lend expensive (at the long-term rate, which is usually higher than the short-term rate).
 This works with an upward-sloping yield curve, but it loses money if the curve becomes inverted.
 Many investment banks, such as Bear Stearns, have failed because they borrowed cheap short-term money to fund higher interest bearing long-term positions.
 When the long-term positions default, or the short-term interest rate rises too high (or there are simply no lenders), the bank cannot meet its short-term liabilities and goes under.